qzhan321/Bayesian-formulation-varcoding-MOI-estimation/README.md

 - Bayes’ rule to get P(MOI=i|s), which requires the specification of a prior distribution of MOI.
 We examined negative binomial distributions with a wide range of parameter value and a uniform distribution.
 The MOI estimation is not sensitive to the prior distribution of MOI.
 We use a uniform prior in this work.
 - From individual to the population level MOI distribution, we either pool the maximum a posteriori MOI estimate for each sampled individual, or use the technique called mixture distribution.

-## Applying the Bayesian Formulation of MOI estimation to New Dataset
+## Applying the Bayesian Formulation of MOI estimation to New Datasets
 There are two R scripts in the folder **[scripts](https://github.com/qzhan321/Bayesian-formulation-varcoding-MOI-estimation/tree/main/scripts)**.
 To apply our Bayesian method to a new dataset, only the script **[MOI_estimation.R](https://github.com/qzhan321/Bayesian-formulation-varcoding-MOI-estimation/blob/main/scripts/MOI_estimation.R)** is needed.